OGGM/oggm-edu/docs/index.rst

 .. figure:: _static/oggm.gif

 Welcome to OGGM-Edu!
 ====================

 This platform will become an educational website about glaciers.

-It is currently in construction, but you can still try a couple of cool things:
+It is currently in construction, but you can still try a couple of things:

 Interactive apps
 ^^^^^^^^^^^^^^^^